 These rules become even more complex if the debtor was a party to a bankruptcy but did not actually file the petition (e.g. Don Debtor LLC filed bankruptcy).

 Once the stay is in effect, moneylenders can only proceed with collection activity if they convince the judge that their collateral is at risk.
 For example, if Debra Debtor is $20,000 behind on her home mortgage, the moneylender may receive permission to proceed with foreclosure, especially if Debra let the insurance lapse.

-Student loan discharge is difficult, but not impossible, in consumer bankruptcy cases.
+Typically, the automatic stay literally stops moneylenders in their tracks.
 For a free consultation with an experienced bankruptcy attorney in Chicago, contact the Bentz Holguin Law Firm, LLC.
-We aggressively represent student loan borrowers.
+Convenient payment plans are available.